 The directors have given explanations on the principles of the Code which have not been complied with.

-In our opinion, except for areas of non-compliance of the Code for which directors have given satisfactorily explanation, the disclosure in the financial statements is consistent with the principles of the Code.
+In our opinion, except for areas of non-application of the Code for which the directors have given satisfactory explanation, the disclosure in the consolidated and separate financial statements is consistent with the principles of the Code.